energyquantified/eq-python-client/docs/userguide/terminology.md

     2020-01-04 00:00:00+00:00

-Of course, you could use `datetime.timedelta` from the standard Python library do achieve a similar result.
+Of course, you could use `datetime.timedelta` from the standard Python library to achieve a similar result.
 However, `timedelta` does not handle the transition from/to daylight saving time, so using the `Resolution` will make sure that the date-times get the right offset from UTC.